It's Okay to Give Up on Your Dreams

 "Never give up on your dreams."

-You've heard it a thousand times, plastered across Instagram reels and LinkedIn posts by people whose bills you are definitely not paying.
-It sounds profound.
-It's actually one of the laziest pieces of advice ever handed down.
+You've heard it a thousand times, plastered across Instagram reels and LinkedIn posts by people who are definitely not paying your bills.

-At some point, I had to be honest with myself.
+At some point, months into the same cycle of applying and getting turned down, I had to be honest with myself.
 This wasn't working, and more importantly, it wasn't sustainable.
-I had bills to pay and a life to live.
+I had obligations to fulfill, bills to pay and a life that couldn't be put on hold forever.

 So I pivoted.
-I went into content writing, something I had actually dismissed a few years earlier.
-Then I maxed that out, and now I'm moving into SEO.
-Two years from now, I might be a padel coach.
+I reentered the field of content writing which I had previously written off a few years prior.
+I then made the most of that, and now I'm moving into SEO.
+Two years from now, I could be a padel coach.
 Who knows?

-Not a speaker on a stage, not a podcast host with a book deal, not a LinkedIn guru with a ten-step framework.
+Not a speaker on a stage, not a podcast host with a book deal, not a LinkedIn influencer with a ten-step methodology.

 You!